Portuguese conquest of the East African coast: First attempts (1500)

 In 1500, Pedro Álvares Cabral set out for an expedition by order of the king of Portugal.
 During his expedition, his men spotted Sofala, but he was unable to conquer it.

-Vassalization of Kilwa (1502)
+Subjugation of Kilwa (1502)

 In 12 July 1502, Vasco da Gama, in his second expedition, arrived before the port of Kilwa with his large fleet.
 The local ruler, Amir Ibrahim, refused to respond to Gama's letters.
 After consulting with his captains, Gama approached the shore in small vessels and threatened to bombard the city if no agreement was made.
 Faced with this threat, Amir Ibrahim capitulated and met Gama personally.
 Gama demanded a yearly tribute of 1,500–2,000 meticais of gold and ten pearls for the Portuguese Queen.

 Later on 20 July 1502, Vasco da Gama issued a proclamation declaring Kilwa a vassal of Portugal.